-Pinyon is a national journal of poetry, prose and art published at Colorado Mesa University.
+Pinyon is a national journal of poetry, prose, and art published at Colorado Mesa University.

 Submissions are invited from both established and emerging writers.

+Professor TJ Gerlach serves as Fiction Editor.
 TJ Gerlach is a fiction writer with an MFA from the University of Utah and a PhD from the University of Denver.
 He currently teaches creative writing and literature at Colorado Mesa University.
-His work has appeared in, among other places, Fiction Southeast, Shark Reef, Press, Literal Latte, The Wisconsin Review, Mid-American Review, and The Review of Contemporary Fiction.
+His work has appeared in, among other places: Fiction Southeast, Shark Reef, Press, Literal Latte, The Wisconsin Review, Mid-American Review, and The Review of Contemporary Fiction.

 A special thanks to everyone that has helped make the Pinyon exceptional over the last few years: